-The early results of the OGP component of the B2B programme are mixed.
-A report tracking the implementation of the Back to Basics (B2B) Programme over the first 21 months found that there was an increase in the number of ward meetings taking place, ward councillor report back meetings, and the existence of complaints mechanisms.
+The early results of the OGP component of the B2B Programme are mixed.
+A report tracking the implementation of the B2B Programme over the first 21 months found that there was an increase in the number of ward meetings taking place, ward councillor report back meetings, and the existence of complaints mechanisms.